sdtaylor/pyPhenology/docs/optimizers.rst

 All the arguments in the scipy optimizer functions are available via the ``optimizer_params`` argument in ``fit``.
 The important ones are described below, but also look at the available options in the scipy documentation.
 Any arguments not set will be set to the default specifed in the scipy package.
-Note that the preset defaults can be used with all optimizer methods, but using custimized methods will only work with a specific argument.
+Note that the three presets can be used with all optimizer methods, but using custimized methods will only work for that specific method.
 For example the ``popsize`` argument above will only work with method ``DE``.

 Optimizers